ovidiuch/ui-plugin/DEVLOG.md

 Q: What happens when a plugin is registered with an existing plugin name?

 Should it throw an error or replace the previous plugin?

-When plugin registration will formalize at a higher level, throwing an error is the more sensible approach to avoid confusion.
-But for now it'll replace the prev plugin.
-Why?
-Because this enables us to work on registred plugins and have them reload on HMR (hot module replacement).
+Throw error.
+Replacing a (likely loaded) plugin means unloading a single plugin, which will cause all other dependant plugins to crash, so not feasable.

 ---